- This event has passed.

 Snowshoe with a Ranger at Mt.
 Bachelor

-An event every week that begins at 9:00am on Sunday and Saturday, repeating until March 31, 2018
+An event every week that begins at 1:30 pm on Sunday and Saturday, repeating indefinitely

 Our partner Discover Your Forest, in collaboration with the Deschutes National Forest and Mt.
 Bachelor Ski Area, will begin their annual interpretive snow tours in the next few weeks.